jovielarue/mrrp/README.md

-# Portable Media
+# mrrp

+## Mega-Robust Rambling Platform

-A text-only (for now) social media that you can run anywhere docker runs.
+A text-only (for now) social media platform written with React, Rust, and Postgres that you can run anywhere docker runs.

 ## Dependencies for Running Locally